collingsandrew/milestone-one-project/README.md

 ## Testing

-#### Devices
+### Devices

-Google Developer Tools was used to test the site on various devices sizes.
+Google Developer Tools was used to test the site on various device sizes.

 The following devices were used to test the site:
 - 32" (3840 x 2160) Desktop Monitor